handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 # Rows sorting

-**Sort rows alphabetically or numerically, in ascending, descending or a custom order, across one or multiple columns.**
+<p style="font-size:20px;">Sort rows alphabetically or numerically, in ascending, descending or a custom order, across one or multiple columns.</p>

 [[toc]]